 Start Your Future in Respiratory Care

-If you are ready to dive into a career is respiratory care, Goodwin College is a great place to start.
-Not only will you gain critical knowledge in our comprehensive RT classes, you will also be given multiple opportunities to put your skills to practice in an active, health care setting.
+If you are ready to dive into a career is respiratory care, Goodwin University is a great place to start.
+You can gain critical knowledge and skills in our comprehensive respiratory therapist program, as well as encounter multiple opportunities to put your skills to practice in an active, health care setting.

-As a leader in healthcare education, Goodwin College has very close, clinical partnerships with hospitals, health centers, and physicians throughout the state.
-As part of our Respiratory Care curriculum, you will carry out clinical rotations and get exposed to real-life experiences with real patients in need.
+As a leader in healthcare education, Goodwin University has very close, clinical partnerships with hospitals, health centers, and physicians throughout the state.
+As part of our respiratory care curriculum, you will carry out clinical rotations and get exposed to real-life experiences with real patients in need.
 Classes and clinical rotations are offered in the evenings and can be tailored to your busy schedule.

-To learn more about the Respiratory Therapist salary in Connecticut, call Goodwin College at 800-889-3282.
-You may also request more information online about our flexible Respiratory Therapist program.
+To learn more about the Respiratory Therapist salary in Connecticut, call Goodwin at 800-889-3282.
+You may also request more information online about our flexible respiratory therapist program.